lucazulian/lucazulian/README.md

 ### :wave: Ciao!

-Hi 👋, My name is Luca Zulian and I am a Senior Software Engineer with a more than a decade of experience in building scalable and robust applications.
+Hi, My name is Luca Zulian and I am a Senior Software Engineer with a more than a decade of experience in building scalable and robust applications.
 Specializing in Elixir, Phoenix, Postgres and Typescript, I bring a complete set of skills to drive innovation and excellence within full stack web development with a strong software development life cycle knowledge with a keen eye for product delivery and testing.
+I enjoy participating in tech communities and meetups.

 ### :billed_cap: More about myself